ouspg/CryptoCourse/Week7Exercises/README.md

 ## Task 1: Naive DH and MitM ##

 Diffie-Hellman key exchange can be thought as one of the foundations of modern public cryptography.
-Any amount of different parties can jointly establish a shared key in a possibly insecure channel, if the method is correctly implemented.
+Any amount of different parties can jointly establish a shared private key in a possibly insecure channel, if the method is correctly implemented.

 However, originally the method (the simplest of DH protocols) did not provide any sort of authentication in key establishment and it was vulnerable to a man-in-the-middle attack.

 *Diffie-Hellman is handled in the course book on the pages 201-216.*

 Let's consider a situation where we have a third, unwanted party Eve, who is able to eavesdrop the discussion of Bob and Alice.
 If Eve is also able to capture the messages and modify them, then she is able to establish two distinct key exchanges, without Alice or Bob acknowledging anything in the initial phase of the discussion.